 God had taken David’s son because it was conceived in some sin David had committed.
 The child became sick so David fasted for him to live but his prayers went unanswered.
 David had to live with the pain of losing a son, but he did draw comfort that he would see him again, “I will go to him, but he will not return to me” (2 Samuel 12:23).

 David wouldn’t have found such comfort if he wasn’t going to recognise his child!

 *The rich man recognised Lazarus in heaven!

 *The disciples recognised Moses and Elijah in the transfiguration even though they had died years before!

-I am looking forward to seeing my godly parents again.
-But I also want to shake the hand and have a chat with some of my favourite people of the Bible such as Abigail, the long-suffering wife who tolerated a fool of a husband called Nabal, who’s mother must have had trouble bringing him up, as his name means ‘fool’.
-And I want to speak with Mary, who was the chosen vessel to carry the Lord for 9 months; and I long to meet the Apostle Paul who endured so much brutality to bring us the Gospel.
+I’m looking forward to seeing my Godly Mom and Dad again.
+But I also want to shake the hand and have a chat with some of my favourite people in the Bible such as Abigail, that long-suffering wife who tolerated a fool of a husband called Nabal, who’s mother must have had trouble bringing him up, as his name means ‘fool’.
+And I must speak with Mary, who was the chosen vessel to carry the Lord for 9 months, and I long to meet the Apostle Paul who endured so much brutality to bring us the Gospel.

-One day, I am going to join my parents, and my cousin Ray, and others, in what they have already had the privilege of enjoying and seeing before me!!
+I’m looking forward to joining my parents, my cousin Ray, and others, in what they’ve already had the privilege of seeing and enjoying before I have!
 The Creator.
 The One who made the world.
-The One who allowed cruel people to cat whip Him and drive nails into him so as to destroy what puts fear into people most – DEATH, that ‘thing’ that separates us from our loved ones.
-THAT is what He came to earth to do!
-To destroy death!
+The One who allowed cruel people to cat whip Him and drive nails into his body to destroy what puts fear into people most – death.
+THAT is why He came to earth and what He came to do!
+To destroy the ‘inevitable.‘

 Satan’s very first lie in Genesis 3:4 was about death!
 He said, “You surely will not die!”
 Yet he was unwittingly telling the truth as we will not!